24f2007364/ayou/README.md

-# Ayou - AI for You, Me and All
+# AI Exchange - AI for You, Me and All

 A stunning AI-powered platform for AI tools with community features, ranking system, admin dashboard, and intelligent tool recommendations.